Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 For the purpose of enrollment, full-time employees in the Bellevue School District are defined as:

-- classified employees who work more than 30 hours per week for 180 days or more or,
+- classified employees who work 30 hours per week,

-What if my student wants to attend the same school as their sibling?
+Can my student attend the same school as their sibling?

 My student is in a centered program (i.e. Advanced Learning, Special Education, etc.) can they apply for Open Transfer?